-BD.7.
-HORIZONTAL EXPRESSION
+1. HORIZONTAL EXPRESSION

-- 1. Provide horizontal expression at lower floor heights to establish a sense of scale. - a.
-Use moldings, a change in material, or an offset in the wall plane to define the scale of lower floors in relation to the street. - b.
-Align these features with similar ones along the street, where a distinct alignment pattern exists. - Horizontal expressions of new buildings should reflect community character perspectives
+- Provide horizontal expression at lower floor heights to establish a sense of scale. - Use moldings, a change in material, or an offset in the wall plane to define the scale of lower floors in relation to the street. - ii.
+Align these features with similar ones along the street, where a distinct alignment pattern exists. - iii.
+Horizontal expressions of new buildings should reflect community character perspectives